Jonathan Taylor (American football): 2021 season

 In Week 11 against the Buffalo Bills, Taylor had 204 total yards, including 185 rushing yards on 32 attempts, and five total touchdowns (four rushing, one receiving), in the Colts' 41–15 win.
 In doing so, he broke the Colts franchise record for rushing touchdowns in a game, as well as total touchdowns in a game.
 Taylor was named AFC Offensive Player of the Week for his performance.
 Taylor won AFC Offensive Player of the Month for November.
 He had 32 carries for 143 yards and two touchdowns in a 31–0 shutout victory against the Houston Texans in Week 13.
 Against the New England Patriots in Week 15, Taylor had 29 attempts for 170 yards and a 67-yard touchdown in the 27–17 victory.
 Despite having several offensive linemen out with injuries and COVID-19, Taylor had 27 attempts for 108 yards in the 22–16 victory against the Arizona Cardinals.
-The following week against the Las Vegas Raiders, Taylor had 20 attempts for 108 yards in the 23–20 loss.
+The following week against the Raiders, Taylor had 20 attempts for 108 yards in the 23–20 loss.
 In the final game of the season, Taylor had 15 attempts for 75 yards as the Colts were upset by the Jacksonville Jaguars 26–11, missing the postseason as a result.

 Taylor was selected to the 2022 Pro Bowl, after receiving the most votes in fan Pro Bowl voting.
 With him finishing the season with 1,811 rushing yards and 18 rushing touchdowns, Taylor was both the rushing yards leader and rushing touchdown leader for 2021.
 He ended the season with more than 500 yards ahead of the second-place rushing yards leader Nick Chubb.
 He was unanimously selected First-team 2021 All-Pro Team.
 Taylor started all 17 games.
 He finished tied for first in total touchdowns (20), and ranked second in the league in total points (120) by non-kickers.